aqsmith02/coffee-journal/README.md

 ### Running the Application

 1. Clone this repository
-2. Create a `.env` file in the root directory with your database connection string.
+2. Create a `.env` file in the root directory with your database connection string
 3. Run `docker-compose up -d` to start all services
 4. Access the application:
    - Frontend: http://localhost:5173